danish2804/OpenSolarMY/CONTRIBUTING.md

           `;
     }
     ```
-    **Explanation of `calculatePVSystem()` function:**
-    1. **Input Retrieval:** Gets values from HTML input fields using `document.getElementById()` and converts them to numbers using `parseFloat()`.
-    2. **Input Validation:** Checks for invalid inputs (e.g., non-positive monthly bill, missing values).
-    3. **Tariff Rates:** Defines electricity tariff blocks based on the selected region (Peninsular Malaysia or Sabah). *You need to fill in the actual tariff rates as per your data source.*
-    4. **Monthly Bill Breakdown:** Calculates how the monthly bill is distributed across different tariff blocks to determine the effective electricity rate.
-    5. **PV System Calculations:** Performs the core PV sizing calculations based on input parameters and standard formulas (these formulas are based on typical PV performance estimations).
-    6. **Savings and Cost Calculations:** Calculates the monthly savings from PV, total system cost, and the payback period.
-    7. **Output Results:** Formats the calculated results as HTML and inserts them into the `<div id="result">` area to display them on the page.

 * **`calculateBatterySizing()` Function (Optional - if Battery Sizing is included):**
     If your calculator also includes battery sizing functionality, you will need a JavaScript function to handle these calculations.
 Here's an example `calculateBatterySizing()` function: